CGLemon/pyDLGO/docs/English.md

 3. Tkinter
 4. Matplotlib

 ## Open With Built-in GUI

 You may download the pre-training model from release section named 預先訓練好的小型權重.
-Then put the pt file to the dlgo directory and enter following commands.
+Then put the pt file to the dlgo directory and enter following command.

     $ python3 dlgo.py --weights nn_2x64.pt --gui

+The dlgo will use your GPU automatically.
+If you want to disable GPU, set the value 'USE_GPU' False.

 ## Open With GTP GUI